 Do you enjoy meat that is cooked until it is just rare or medium-rare?
-It's okay if you're not a fan of well-done meat.
+It's OK if you're not a fan of well-done meat.
 You don't need to give up enjoying foods prepared the way you like.
-But you will want to know the safest way to savor lightly cooked meat.
+But you should know the safest way to savor lightly cooked meat.

 What's the Temperature?

 A food thermometer is the most important tool in your food safety toolbox.
-And using it is the only way to ensure meat is prepared to a safe minimum internal temperature, when harmful food bacteria, such as Salmonella and E. coli O157:H7, will be destroyed.
+And using it is the only way to ensure meat is prepared to a safe minimum internal temperature when harmful food bacteria, such as Salmonella and E. coli, will be destroyed.
 When not destroyed, these bacteria can lead to serious illness or possibly death.
-An instant-read food thermometer costs only a few bucks and it only takes a few seconds to use.
+An instant-read food thermometer is inexpensive and only takes a few seconds to use.
 It's priceless if it prevents food poisoning.

 Try the "Goldilocks" Approach

 Is well-done the way to go?
 You don't need to aim for well-done meat to make it safe to eat — unless, of course, you prefer it that way.
 The better approach is simply checking the temperature of your meat to assure you're not undercooking or overcooking it.
 Ultimately, a food thermometer helps guarantee you're cooking meat until the "just-right" doneness for juiciness and deliciousness.

 Caution: Your Senses May Be Misleading

 Your senses play an important role in deciding what foods to eat.
 However, don't rely exclusively on your senses to determine if your meat is cooked safely.
 Color and texture are not reliable indicators of properly prepared meat.
 Research confirms that.
 Specifically, a brown color, firm texture or clear juices should not be counted on to determine doneness or confirm safety.
 Likewise, a pink color doesn't necessarily mean that a meat is undercooked.
 A food thermometer will provide the final answer on proper doneness.